PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Searching Algorithms/english.md

 myList = ["A", "B", "C", "D"]
 ```

-We will also make a variable that represent the value we want (remember a variable holds "values", aka lists, or numbers, or words).
+We will also make a variable that represent the value we are wanting to find (remember a variable holds "values", aka lists, or numbers, or words).

 ```py
 # list of items we will search